Showing posts with label Postcards. Show all posts

 St John the Baptist Catholic School, opened in 1936.

 Station Street, looking towards the Royal Hotel, which is the double storey building in the background.
-The E.S & A Bank was erected in 1912.
+The E.S & A Bank was erected in 1906 and extended in 1919.

 The Mills buildings (where the Radio shop is) were built about 1925.